 See which template you've installed

 The template that's currently live on your site is at the top of Template panel.
 It has a Live label next to its name.

 If you're previewing another template, that template has a Previewing label on it in the Template panel.
 When you’re logged in, you'll also see a bottom bar that shows the previewed template's name.

 Find an installed template

 If you've installed multiple templates, use this tip to navigate to any one:

 - While in the Template panel, use the keyboard shortcut Ctrl + F (Command + F on a Mac) to display the browser's search bar.

 - Enter the name of the template you're looking for.
 The panel will scroll to that template.

 Navigate between panels

-To move between panels, for example between the Template panel, Style Editor, and Pages panel, you can use the ? keyboard shortcut.
+To move between panels, for example between the Template, Site Styles, and Pages panels, you can use the ? keyboard shortcut.
 This can be helpful when experimenting with how different templates look on your site.